 Culture and arts play a key role to promote Palestinian identities, dialogue and freedom of expression.
 Switzerland contributes with this proposal to a diverse, innovative and more resilient cultural sector able to foster democratic values and voice the needs and aspirations of the civil society.
-The programme employs art as entry point for social dialogue and builds the entrepreneurial capacities of emerging artists in partnership with Qattan Foundation and Welfare Association.
+The programme employs art as entry point for social dialogue and builds the entrepreneurial capacities of emerging artists.

 - Research Organisation of South East

 - The cultural sector in the oPt suffers from Israeli restrictions to the freedom of movement.
 Interaction between artists and audiences within the oPt are fragmented and limited.

 - The space for independent arts and culture is further shrinking due to weakened rule of law, excessive Palestinian governmental control and the growing traction of socially conservative forces limiting free expression.

 - State actors contribute only marginally to the development of arts and culture in the oPt.
 Hence, most cultural organizations in the oPt depend on external funding, while some have minimal revenue from membership fees, training fees and sales.

 - The structural crisis of the sector has been further compounded by COVID-19.